Wednesday Evening Talks till 15 May

 - Various Bible talks at Bishop Hannington Church, Hove

 Church History, particularly the English Reformation.
-She has also spent time researching Church History in Italy and the UK, so Church History connected with those areas is also of particular interest.
+She has also spent time researching Church History in Italy and the UK, hence church history connected with those areas is also of particular interest.

 Rachel is married to Ross, and they have two young sons.
 They live in Marrickville where her husband is the pastor of Marrickville Road Church.
 She loves enjoying the diversity of Marrickville, reading for fun, and learning the flying trapeze.